Create effective assistive technology solutions to help diverse learners succeed

 AT4LD is also designed to assist teachers, learning specialists, other education professionals, and parents – in essence, anyone who teaches, works with, or supports the 1-in-5 students with brain-based learning difficulties, and who wants guidance on how to help these students with technology.

-Self-paced online instruction with supplemental "live" weekly Zoom sessions
+Self-paced online instruction, supplemental "live" weekly Zoom sessions, individualized guidance

 Instruction for AT4LD is primarily online and asynchronous (self-paced) – comprehensive reading material with diagrams, videos, photos, tables, and links to additional web-based resources, plus self-guided hands-on activities.
 Live weekly Zoom sessions supplement the online instruction and coursework with class discussion and technology assistance.
 All instruction is delivered through Canvas, UCSC Extension's Online Classroom platform.
 Most Zoom sessions can be attended live or viewed later as a recording.